MariusZerni/project-4/README.md

   }
 ```

-- Becouse we're dealing with multi-media I had to wright an extra function:
+- For multi-media I had to write a custom function for handling the images from the form:
 ```js
   handleImageChange =(e) => {
     e.preventDefault()